warden-protocol/wardenprotocol/docs/docs/developers/runbooks/run-local-chain.md

 ## 4. Confirm the chain is running

-You should see some logs everytime a new block is produced, every second.
+You should see some logs every time a new block is produced, every second.

 You should also be able to query the chain, and find some data from the genesis
 block: